 \begin{theorem}[Looijenga's Conjecture] If $D$ is the anticanonical divisor of some rational surface, then the cusp singularity associated to $D'$ is smoothable. \end{theorem}

 Now we review some basic facts about rational surfaces with an anticanonical cycle $D$.
-Such surfaces are log generalizations of K3 surfaces: They are simply connected surfaces with a global non-vanishing meromorphic $2$-form whose locus of poles is a simple normal crossings divisor $D$:
+Such surfaces are log generalizations of K3 surfaces: They are simply connected surfaces with a global non-vanishing meromorphic $2$-form with poles along a simple normal crossings divisor $D$:

 \begin{definition} An {\it anticanonical pair} or simply {\it pair} $(Y,D)$ is a rational surface $Y$ with an anticanonical divisor $D$ equal to a cycle of rational curves meeting transversely.
-A {\it negative-definite pair} satisfies the additional condition that the intersection matrix $[D_i \!\cdot\!
-D_j]$ is negative-definite.
+A {\it negative-definite pair} satisfies the additional condition that the intersection matrix $[D_i\cdot D_j]$ is negative-definite.
 A {\it toric pair} is a pair where $Y$ is a toric surface and $D$ is the toric boundary.

 \end{definition}